 More about hepatic diseases:

 - Fatty liver disease may be non-alcoholic.
-These are characterized by the accumulation of large amounts of triglycerides in liver tissues and mainly caused by obesity or metabolic syndrome.
+These are characterized by the accumulation of large amounts of triglycerides in liver tissues and are mainly caused by obesity or metabolic syndrome.

 - Hereditary diseases like Wilson disease, hemochromatosis(a large amount of iron deposition in the body).
 And hereditary amyloidosis( faulty protein synthesis with severe cardiopathiceffects) are less common.
 A liver transplant the only treatment option in this condition.